 My desire to learn from different experiences, cultures, national backgrounds, and ways of working was also met by the diverse Imperial community, both within the Weekend MBA itself and the wider Business School and university.
 Taking my own syndicate group as a microcosm, we are six individuals from six different countries working in six different industries; the diversity of thought, perspective, and experience is invaluable.

-The Imperial Weekend MBA format: studying in London
+The Imperial Weekend MBA format: studying part-time in London

 What particularly sets the Weekend MBA programme apart from the traditional MBA pathway is the format.
 For one weekend a month, my classmates and I come together from our different locations to learn with and from one another on campus at Imperial.
 Outside of these structured times, we use the power of technology to remain in contact and support each other on our MBA journey.